ncatlab/nlab-content/pages/2/4/9/7/17942/content.md

 ## Application

-Semi-local simple connectedness is the crucial condition needed to have a good theory of [[covering space]]s, to the effect that the topos of permutation representations of the fundamental groupoid of $X$ is equivalent to the category of covering spaces of $X$.
+Semi-local simple connectedness is the crucial condition needed to have a good theory of [[covering space | covering spaces]], to the effect that the topos of permutation representations of the fundamental groupoid of $X$ is equivalent to the category of covering spaces of $X$.

 This is the _[[fundamental theorem of covering spaces]]_, see there for more.